Cell phone radiation study finds more questions than answers

 "I think it's incumbent on all consumers to pay attention to any potential adverse effects of any of the products that we rely on until more research is done," he said.

-In 2010, CTIA, a trade association representing the US wireless communications industry, released a statement about the Interphone project, an international set of studies on cell phone radiation coordinated by the International Agency for Research on Cancer.
+CTIA, a trade association representing the US wireless communications industry, released a statement in response to the latest National Toxicology Program reports and said the safety of cell phone users is important to the industry.

-"CTIA and the wireless industry support continuing efforts of public health specialists and expert scientists in this area," the statement said.
+"We understand that the NTP draft reports for its mice and rat studies will be put out for comment and peer review so that their significance can be assessed.
+The scientific community will consider the NTP draft reports in the context of the many other scientific studies conducted over several decades," the statement said.

-"All cell phones sold in the U.S. must comply with the FCC's radiofrequency exposure standards, which are designed to include a substantial margin of safety for consumers.
-Numerous experts and government health and safety organizations around the world have reviewed the existing database of studies and ongoing research and concluded that RF products meeting established safety guidelines pose no known health risk."
+"NTP issued partial results of its rat study in June 2016 and since then the Federal Communications Commission, the Food and Drug Administration, the World Health Organization, the American Cancer Society and numerous other international and US organizations and health experts have maintained their long-standing conclusion that the scientific evidence shows no known health risk due to the (radio-frequency) energy emitted by cell phones," the statement said.